mghazel2020/Object-Detection-via-Template-Matching--OpenCV-Python/README.md

  	type of the template matching operation More...
 ```

-### 3.1.
-Exploring the Different Smiliarity Metrics

-We explored the differnt similarity metrics used for template matching:
+We explored the different similarity metrics used for template matching:
   * The normalized cross-correlation heat-map between the template and reference images illustrated in the fogure below.
   *  Note that higher cross-correlation sub-regions (windows) are associated with the correct location of the template image (window) in the reference image.